department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.documentReference-intro.md

 - `context.related` may hold the location
 - `context.encounter` may hold the encounter identifier
 - `content.attachment.title` may be a local title for the report
-- `content.attachment.creation` may be the Radiology report timestamp
+- `content.attachment.creation` may be the report timestamp
 - `content.attachment.contentType` will be `text/plain`
 - `content.attachment.data` the report text in base64 encoding
   - Note that Cerner uses `content.attachment.url` that points at a FHIR Binary holding the text